 3. Joe Smith – 2009-2013

 The most impressive thing about Joe Smith (outside of his very unique name) is his ability to keep runs from scoring.
-Over his three years, he has maintained an ERA under 3.00, in fact, the best for any pitcher to throw at least 200 innings since Gaylord Perry left for Texas in 1975.
-Smith is still active, so he could move either way on this list depending on his future results, but for now his incredible batting average against (.212), ERA (2.76) and K/BB (2.02) will keep him fairly high on the list considering his limited innings pitched.
+Over his three years, he maintained an ERA under 3.00, in fact, the best for any pitcher to throw at least 200 innings since Gaylord Perry left for Texas in 1975.
+Smith has pitched in few innings compared to the rest of this list (some of which is because he was always a reliever), but his incredible batting average against (.212), ERA (2.76) and K/BB (2.02) allow him this lofty status.

 2. Rafael Betancourt – 2003-2008